 - 1 cup cold unsalted butter or vegan margarine. cut into chunks

-- 1/2 cup pure cane sugar or 1/2 cup baking stevia for baking, check online or stores for more varieties of no calorie sweeteners to choose from.
-Another brand is Truvia.
-Or, use all cane sugar for authentic tastes.
+- 1/2 cup pure cane sugar or 1/2 cup baking stevia.
+Check online or stores for more varieties of no calorie sweeteners to choose from.
+Or use all cane sugar for authentic taste.

 - 2 large or extra large cold eggs